 Control stress through meditation, mindfulness, self-care, and gentle exercise.

-Reduce the effects of estrogen by reducing medications that contain estrogen (if possible).
+Reduce the effects of estrogen by decreasing medications that contain estrogen (if possible under doctor supervision).

 Exercise regularly: regular exercise reduces tension and can help prevent migraines.
 Warm up slowly because sudden intense exercise can trigger migraines.